All Episodes

 His cabinet is being applauded up and down.

-I know there's been some controversial uh selections, right?
+I know there's been some controversial selections, right?

 But that's kind of the point, right?

-Donald Trump isn't going to be thinking inside the box, he's thinking outside the box.
+Donald Trump isn't going to be thinking inside the box.

-This is more about fixing inflation and making sure wages go higher and making sure GDP growth is over four percent and unemployment goes down, and all the things that we had in the Trump presidency part one, up until the pandemic, and then everything goes sideways, of course.
+This is more about fixing inflation and making sure wages go higher and making sure GDP growth is over 4% and unemployment goes down and all the things that we had in the Trump presidency part one up until the pandemic and then everything goes sideways, of course.

 But up until that point, that's one of the great presidencies that you'll ever see.

-Again, despite the fact that you had a hostile media, a hostile House Speaker in Nancy Pelosi.
+Again, despite the fact that you had a hostile media, a hostile House speaker and Nancy Pelosi, you could go down the line and he's still got a lot of things done.

-Uh you go down the line and he's still got a lot of things done, but from an economic perspective, and in terms of peace, remember, we had this thing called ISIS.
+But from an economic perspective and in terms of peace, remember, we had this thing called ISIS.

 He doesn't get enough credit for this.

-Then Trump gets in, he immediately drops the MOAD, the mother of all bombs, and now like there's like a Jeep called a Moab, which I think is kind of cool.
+And now there's like a Jeep called a Moab, which I think is kind of cool.

 Like somebody very smart in the marketing department.